gustavofoa/Flex/README.md

 ## Adsense banner

-The theme support responsive adsense banners on the top/bottom of articles.
+The theme supports responsive adsense banners on the top/bottom of articles.
 To configure it create a responsive banner on your adsense account and set this on your pelicanconf.

 ADSENSE_AD_CLIENT = 'YOUR AD CLIENT'